GMECH7/rss_islandr/docs/features.md

 ### Scenario file (JSON)

-File > Export scenario saves all inputs, the calculated values and the polygons to a `.json` file.
+File > Export scenario saves all inputs, the calculated values and the polygons (with their type: source, pathway or receptor) to a `.json` file.
 File > Import scenario reads such a file back.
 The keys are the identifiers of the input fields, for example `drop_on-on_IN_1_00` for the toxicity of the on-site to on-site scenario.
 All keys must be present when a file is imported, otherwise an error message is shown.

 ### PDF report